Political positions of Norm Coleman: Immigration

 Coleman voted in favor of the Secure Fence Act of 2006 to extend the border fence along the United States–Mexico border.

 Civil liberties

 For the years of 2005-2006, Coleman was given a 17% rating by the American Civil Liberties Union indicating a weak civil liberties record (by the ACLU's definitions).

 Coleman supported the REAL ID Act.
 He also voted in favor of the Military Commissions Act of 2006 which, among other things, suspended habeas corpus for "unlawful enemy combatants" detained by the U.S. In 2007, he co-sponsored the Violent Radicalization and Homegrown Terrorism Prevention Act of 2007.
 He also voted to grant legal immunity to telecom corporations that cooperated with the NSA warrantless surveillance program.

 Gun rights

-In 2002, Coleman received a grade of A from the National Rifle Association, and in 2006 he received a 100% rating from Gun Owners of America.
+In 2002, Coleman received an A grade from the National Rifle Association.
+In 2006, he received a 100% rating from Gun Owners of America.